wi11iamk/Stella/README.md

 **Maintainers**: `@wi11iamk`

 ## **Acknowledgments**
-Special thanks to the researchers and clinicians in rehabilitation science @UCLH National Hospital for Neurology and Neurosurgery (NHNN), Queen Square for inspiring and contributing to this project.
+Special thanks to the researchers and clinicians @UCLH National Hospital for Neurology and Neurosurgery (NHNN), Queen Square for inspiring and contributing to this project.